[[updated August 31st, 2018]]

 Failure to connect tangible business goals to social media campaigns is probably the reason behind Altimeter’s claim that only 34 percent of businesses feel that their social media strategy is connected with their business outcomes.

 There are quite a few options available to you when it comes to monitoring your social media campaigns.
-But be prepared, to get the most from these you may have to track pages by adding tracking code to URLs, build tailored landing pages, and record and integrate the data you receive.
+But be prepared– to get the most from these you may have to track pages by adding tracking code to URLs, build tailored landing pages, and recording and integrating the data you receive.

 Our recommendations are: